mcmoodoo/mcmoodoo/src/content/BlogPosts/borrowing-against-polymarket-positions.md

 # Borrowing Against Polymarket Positions using Morpho Markets through Vaults V2

-_How a chance encounter at Sky Connect during DevConnect Week nudged me to look in the direction of looping collateral through Morpho Vaults v2_
+_How a chance encounter at Sky Connect during DevConnect Week sparked the idea of looping collateral through Morpho Vaults V2_

 ---